-We are a fully integrated China-based biopharmaceutical company that focuses on the research, development, manufacturing and commercialization of vaccines that protect against human infectious diseases including hepatitis A, hepatitis B, seasonal influenza, H5N1 and H1N1 pandemic influenza and mumps, as well as animal rabies.
+We are a fully integrated China-based biopharmaceutical company that focuses on the research, development, manufacturing and commercialization of vaccines that protect against human infectious diseases including hepatitis A, hepatitis B, seasonal influenza, H5N1 and H1N1 pandemic influenza and mumps.
 In 2002, we launched our first product, Healive, which was the first inactivated hepatitis A vaccine developed, produced and marketed by a China-based manufacturer.
 In 2005, we received regulatory approvals for the production of Bilive in China, a combined hepatitis A and B vaccine, and Anflu, a split viron influenza vaccine.
 In April 2008, we received regulatory approval for the production in China of our whole viron H5N1 pandemic influenza (avian flu) vaccine, which is the only vaccine approved for sale to the Chinese national vaccine stockpiling program.
 In September 2009, we were granted a production license for Panflu.1, which was the first approved vaccine in the world against the influenza A H1N1 virus (swine flu).
-In 2011, our animal rabies vaccine was approved by the Ministry of Agriculture for commercialization.
-In December 2011, Sinovac Dalian obtained the production license from the CFDA for its mumps vaccine product and launched the mumps vaccine in late 2012.
-Our pipeline consists of various vaccine candidates in the pre-clinical and clinical development phases in China.
-On December 23, 2010, we obtained the approval from the CFDA to commence human clinical trials of a vaccine against EV71.
-We have completed phase I, II and III clinical trials since 2011.
-In February 2014, the phase III clinical results of our EV71 vaccine were published online on The New England Journal of Medicine, or NEJM, which showed the efficacy of the vaccine against HFMD, or herpangina, was 94.8% among infants and young children.
-We filed NDA for our EV71 vaccine candidate in May 2013.
-Recently, an external expert panel was held and completed in November 2014.
-After the panel, we have submitted supplementary documentations to CFDA as required, and we are now waiting for the panel review results and the notification of site inspection from CFDA, a milestone process of NDA application.
-We obtained the approvals to conduct clinical trials of pneumococcal polysaccharide vaccine, pneumococcal conjugate vaccine, and rubella vaccine in May 2014, January 2015 and December 2014, respectively.
+In December 2011, Sinovac Dalian obtained the production license for our EV71 vaccine, and clinical development phases in China.
+In December 2015, CFDA issued the new drug certificate and production license for our EV71 vaccine, and in January 2016, CFDA issued the GMP certificate for our EV71 vaccine.
+We also obtained the approvals to conduct clinical trials of pneumococcal polysaccharide vaccine, pneumococcal conjugate vaccine, rubella vaccine, varicella vaccine and sIPV, in May 2014, January 2015, December 2014, October 2015 and November 2015, respectively.